 “Uh!”
 My mouth hung open, but no words would come out.
 I took a deep breath.
 “No, uh, thanks.
 Do you mind if I ask you some questions?”

-Saeko grinned, a hint of excitement in her eyes.
+Saeko grinned.
+A hint of excitement in her eyes.
 “I assumed that was why you were here.”
-She swept back her blue hair, revealing a white apron and her bare shoulders.
+She swept back her purple hair, revealing a white apron and her bare shoulders.

 I gulped.
+She’s wearing the apron!
 Was this really happening?
+I composed myself.
 “Why am I here?”

 “You want to know how it ends, don’t you?”
 Saeko sat back folding her arms across her chest.